javar10/My_Picture_Dictionary/README.md

     Dictionary Sorting - in addition to an alphabetical sort, users will be able to sort based on category
   </li>
 </ul>

+# Acknowledgements :pray:
+Thank you to the Women Who Code organization for hosting the App Deploy 2023 Hackathon to which this was submitted.
+And thank you to my husband, children, and mother-in-law for understanding and giving me the time to work on this project.

 # Author :woman_technologist:
 Jessica Vargas